-This policy statement (the “Policy”) sets out the privacy policies and practices for Concord Pacific Developments Inc. and its subsidiaries and affiliates (collectively, “Concord”) with respect to the collection, use and disclosure of personal information.
+This policy statement (the “Policy”) sets out the privacy policies and practices for Concord Pacific Developments Inc. and its subsidiaries and affiliates (collectively, “Concord”) with respect to the collection, use and disclosure of personal information that we gather from individuals accessing Concord website and social media platforms, including Instagram, Twitter, and Facebook (collectively, “Platforms”).
 This policy may be updated by Concord giving reasonable notice of the revised Policy (including by e-mail or by posting at Concord’s website at www.concordpacific.com), and this Policy may be supplemented or modified by agreements entered into between Concord and an individual from time to time.

 1. Privacy Officer